CSC207-UofT/plannr/phase2/design_document.md

 pull request, she worked on connecting the add expenses page and the expenses list to the backend and database, ensuring the user's inputted expense information could be stored in the database and then later retrieved for display.
 This pull request was essential for the overall functionality of Plannr as expenses are one of the app's key features.
+In addition, she included a recycler view for expenses list that would be updated with information from the database.
 She also added an income feature to enhance the overall functionality of expenses, allowing a user to see how much of their income they have left after calculating their total expenses.
 In addition, Evgenia worked on the initial design of the login page and used the user's name by creating a welcome message that greets that user with their name in the